Shopping for Commercial Space? Here Are 13 Types of Retail Properties

 3. Community Retail Center

-A community retail center is a little bigger than a strip mall and has one or two anchor stores, like the Aldi and Dollar Tree in this Memphis, Tenn., plaza.
+What’s the difference between strip mall vs. community retail center?
+The retail center is a little bigger than a strip mall and has one or two anchor stores, like the Aldi and Dollar Tree in this Memphis, Tenn., plaza.

 4. Power Center